Fig. 8-18. Instrument cluster details:

 11 — instrument panel housing;

-13 — a tachometer of cars with an automatic transmission;
+13 - tachometer for cars with automatic transmission;

-14 — speedometer of cars with a trip computer;
+14 — speedometer for cars with a trip computer;

-To remove, disconnect the cable from the negative battery terminal.
-Shine the facing of the horn button.
-Loosen the steering wheel nut and remove the steering wheel.
-Remove the instrument cluster visor by unscrewing the two fixing screws (pic.
-8-22).
-Loosen the two screws securing the instrument cluster.
-Pull forward the right side of the instrument cluster and disconnect the electrical connectors from it, the flexible shaft of the speedometer drive (pic.
-8-19) and, depending on the configuration, the tube of the vacuum fuel flow sensor.
-Remove instrument cluster.
+To remove, disconnect the wire from the negative terminal of the storage battery.
+Shine the horn button trim.
+Unscrew the steering wheel mounting nut and remove the steering wheel.
+Remove the instrument cluster visor by unscrewing the two mounting screws (Fig. 8-22).
+Unscrew the two instrument cluster mounting screws.
+Pull forward the right side of the instrument cluster and disconnect from it the electrical connectors, the flexible speedometer drive shaft (Fig. 8-19) and, depending on the configuration, the fuel flow sensor vacuum tube.
+Remove the instrument cluster.

 3 - glass fastening screws.

-To install, disconnect the flexible shaft of the speedometer drive from the mounting on the front panel of the body, pull the shaft into the passenger compartment and attach it to the socket in the instrument cluster.
+To install, disconnect the flexible speedometer drive shaft from the mount on the front shield of the body, pull the shaft into the passenger compartment and connect it to the socket in the instrument cluster.
 Install the instrument cluster in the reverse order of removal.
-After installation, make sure that all instruments and control lamps are working, and then during a test drive, check the correct position of the steering wheel and the operation of the speedometer.
+After installation, make sure that all instruments and indicator lights are working properly, then test drive to check the correct position of the steering wheel and the operation of the speedometer.

 Visitor comments